Golden ratio explained

 Understanding Unity in Design Unity in design refers to the cohesive and harmonious arrangement of elements in a project, ensuring they work together effectively to achieve a common purpose.
 This principle is crucial for creating websites that convey a clear message and enhance user experience.
 The Concept of Unity What is Unity?
 Unity means that…

-• Gestalt principles overview
+• Spacing principles

 • Hierarchy levels